samuelsaari/workflow/README.md

 - if you are not using a Scandinavian keyboard, look for å, ä, ö and adjust the shortcuts for other letters.

 ## Setup
+A) Download Autohotkey at https://www.autohotkey.com/
+B) Download the

 This is work in progress.
 More info in the upcoming months!